qedsoftware/afsis-soil-chem-tutorial/README.md

         │    ├── Soil_Moisture
         │    ├── Mehlich_3
         │    └── SOP
-        └── Rothamsted_Research
+        └── RRES
              ├── Carbon_and_Nitrogen
              ├── Soil_Moisture
              ├── Mehlich_3
              └── SOP

 A quick overview of the contents:

 * The CSV in the `Georeferences` table describes the places and times where soil samples were taken by field teams.
 In this dataset, we only include samples for which there exist *both* wet and dry chemistry measurements.

 * The chemistry is partitioned into two subfolders: dry chemistry (e.g., infrared spectroscopy, x-ray fluorescence), and wet chemistry.
 There are then nested subfolders for each lab that performed measurements of the data.

 * Folders starting with "Bruker_" contain dry chemistry measuremements usually stored in the OPUS binary format, which can be unpacked either by using the Bruker OPUS Lab software, or the [brukeropusreader](https://github.com/qedsoftware/brukeropusreader) Python package.

 * Other folders, such as `Carbon_and_Nitrogen`, `LDPSA`, `Soil_Moisture`, and `Wet_Chemistry`, contain CSV files.

 * The SOP folders contain documents describing the protocols that each lab followed to conduct their chemistry measurements.
 For exmaple, the SOPs used by ICRAF were sourced from here: [ICRAF Soil Plant Spectral Diagnostics Lab SOPs](http://www.worldagroforestry.org/sd/landhealth/soil-plant-spectral-diagnostics-laboratory/sops)

 ## Laboratory Protocols